 Address: 7730 South Union Park Ave, Suite 200.
 Midvale, UT 84047

-This website is designed and maintained directly by Scott Buehler.
-Your information submitted through this site is only read by Scott Buehler and his team.
-Your information is safe, secured and will not be sold.
+This website is designed and maintained by Scott Buehler.
+Your information is seen only by Scott and his immediate team.
+You won't be bombarded with calls.

 Understand: You are granting Scott Buehler permission to text, call or email.
 You WILL NOT be entered into a mailing list or automation systems.
 This info is sent to Scott directly to alert him to call you.
 Your information is safe and won't be sold.